Moosbee/spacetraders-bot/space_traders_client/docs/FleetApi.md

 ## remove_ship_module

-> models::InstallShipModule201Response remove_ship_module(ship_symbol, remove_ship_module_request)
+> models::RemoveModule201Response remove_ship_module(ship_symbol, remove_ship_module_request)
 Remove Ship Module

 Remove a module from a ship.
-The module will be placed in cargo.
+The ship must be docked in a waypoint that has the `Shipyard` trait, and must have the module to remove installed.
+A removal fee will be deduced from the agent by the Shipyard.

 ### Parameters